at58474/Time-Series-ARIMA-SARIMA/README.md

      - This is a list of tuples, (), and contain the ARIMA(p,d,q) parameters for each dataset, defined by running the above classes and/or the auto-ARIMA class
      - Since this is for running the ARIMA model the last 4 parameters need to be 0.
      - It is recommended to change the comments to represent the data intervals being used
+     - The number of tuples here should be frequency_list * 3

 - order_list_sarima: Ex.<br><br>
 [(2, 1, 2, 1, 0, 2, 52),  # '7 day 10 year'<br>